-Bridging Loans in UK are usually used as an interim financing measure until permanent or ‘next stage’ financing is obtained.
+Bridging Finance in UK is usually used as an interim financing measure until permanent or ‘next stage’ financing is obtained.
 For example, the sale of an existing residential property may take longer than the required purchase deadline of a new property, bridging finance could therefore be used to bridge the period of time until your existing property is sold, at which point you may have the funds to pay off the bridging loan in full with the property sale proceeds or to use as a deposit to complete on a standard mortgage.

 Typically they are arranged quickly with little documentation, and with the underwriting criteria being more relaxed than the usual type of secured lending such as a standard mortgage, most lenders are not interested so much in you but the security and the exit.
 The benefits mean you can purchase an auction property within the 28 days deadline or negotiate a good deal on a property based on the fact you can complete quickly.
 With the process being much quicker than a typical mortgage and non status funds are released fast, such rates are higher than traditional mortgages.